The Town of Twillingate is a tight-knit community of 2,196 on the north-central coast of Newfoundland and Labrador.

 Here you can rediscover the iceberg capital of the world.
 Here you can rediscover the Town of Twillingate.
 Maybe you’ll even rediscover yourself.

-(L-R) Councillor Wayne Greenham, Councillor Lloyd Blake, Councillor Melissa Blackler, Mayor Grant White, Councillor Janice Barnes, Councillor Oliver Hynes, Deputy Mayor Cyril Dalley
+(L-R) Deputy Mayor Wayne Greenham, Councillor Lloyd Blake, Councillor Melissa Blackler, Recreation Director Grant White, Councillor Janice Barnes, Councillor Oliver Hynes, Mayor Cyril Dalley

 Mayor Grant White